 We have successfully implemented a quantum reinforcement learning (QRL) method to solve the inventory management problem from the previous section.
-This was done in simulations, but we have also trained the QRL agent using a simulator and then deployed it on a real device -- at present the full training on the device is beyond our budget of QC time.
-Nonetheless, this enables us to suggest how correct the claims of the effectiveness of QRL in solving RL problems are, compared to literature e.g. [CHE20, SKO22, LOC20] when one considers realistic noise models and actual device implementations.
-In particular, we present a clear comparison of models trained noiselessly and with noise, and to see how the actual deployments of these algorithms differ.
+This was done in classical simulations of quantum computing, but we have also trained the QRL agent using a simulator and then, later, deployed it on a real device -- at present the full training on the device is beyond our budget of QC time.
+Nonetheless, this enables us to suggest how correct the claims of the effectiveness of QRL in solving RL problems are, compared to literature, e.g. (Chen 2020; Skolik et al., 2022, Lockwood & Si., 2020) when one considers realistic noise models and actual device implementations.
+In particular, we present a clear comparison of models trained noiselessly and with noise to see how the actual deployments of these algorithms differ.

-Our findings show that a QRL model trained with noise present is able to adapt well to different forms of noise and perform nearly equally well on both simulated and real device noise.
+Our findings show that a QRL model trained with noise present can adapt well to different forms of noise and performs nearly as well on both simulated and real device noise.
 However, a QRL model trained on a noiseless simulator performs poorly on both simulated and real device noise, indicating a clear gap between these noisy cases.
 This suggests that QML statements made when trained on a noisy simulator may carry over to real devices, while QML statements made on a noiseless simulator may not.
 These findings are detailed in the next section.